Jackknife Inference for Fixed Effects Models: Introduction

 The bootstrap can provide an alternative \textit{fully}-automatic method of inference for fixed effects models.
 In particular, if it is possible to devise a bootstrap scheme which correctly replicates the asymptotic distribution of an estimator, including any bias, then inference can be based on the bootstrap distribution without the need to make further adjustments; see, e.g, \citet{gonccalves2015bootstrap} and \citet{higgins2024bootstrap}.
 However, the task of designing such a scheme is nontrivial.
 For example, \citet{gonccalves2015bootstrap} show that common bootstrap schemes match the asymptotic variance of the least squares estimator, while failing to replicate its asymptotic bias, in the context of a dynamic panel model with individual fixed effects.
 Although in this case valid bootstrap schemes can be constructed (see further results in \citet{gonccalves2015bootstrap} and \citet{higgins2025inference}), more generally it must be verified that any proposed scheme does indeed yield valid inference for a given application.
 Moreover, the bootstrap incurs a computational cost which, although sometimes overstated, cannot be dismissed in the context of fixed effects models due to the large sample sizes and the corresponding large number of parameters.

 In this paper we return to the jackknife and develop a complete method of inference underpinned by the ``small number of large subsamples'' philosophy of the split-panel jackknife.
 To achieve our purpose, we first construct a minimum-variance unbiased jackknife (MVUJ) estimator of a parameter of interest, obtained as an unbiased linear combination of the full sample and subsample estimators that minimises asymptotic variance.
-We then use this to construct a self-normalised jackknife $t$-statistic, which provides a straightforward means to conduct inference, even when the statistical properties of an estimator are highly complex.
-Beyond our simplest constructions, we develop jackknife $t_q$-statistics with $q > 1$ which yield sharper inference, at the expense of additional complexity, and show how our framework extends naturally to accommodate multi-dimensional models and higher-order bias.
+We then use this to construct a jackknife $t$-statistic, which provides a straightforward means to conduct inference, even when the statistical properties of an estimator are highly complex.
+Beyond our simplest constructions, we develop jackknife $t_q$-statistics with $q > 1$ which yield sharper inference, at the expense of additional complexity, and ultimately derive a jackknife counterpart to Hotelling's $t^2$-statistic \citep{hotelling1931generalization} which allows us to extend our method of inference to encompass vector parameters and to accommodate joint hypothesis tests.
 Overall we provide a general framework for the systematic development of jackknife bias-corrected estimators and of jackknife $t$-statistics.